DragaDoncila/tracktour/README.md

 `tracktour` is a simple object tracker based on a network flow linear model. `tracktour` takes a dataframe of detected objects and solves a linear program
 (currently using Gurobi, but we will soon add an open source solver interface) to produce tracking results.

+`tracktour` is also a `napari` plugin!
+The plugin allows you to solve, curate and evaluate your solution using three main widgets, as described below.

-`tracktour` is rapidly changing and its API will change without deprecation warnings.
+⚠️ `tracktour` is currently under construction!
+Its API may change without deprecation warnings.⚠️

 ## About `tracktour`